mhdadk/mhdadk.github.io/_posts/2025-11-28-list-of-special-data-structures.md

 using a list, where the indices of the list are the unique integers in the array and the values corresponding to these indices are their counts.

+Note that a hash set can be thought of as a special case of a histogram, where the keys are the elements of the hash set and the values are all $1$.

 For example, a histogram is used in [242.
 Valid Anagram](/leetcode-solutions/valid-anagram).

 ## Inverse histogram